Dosage Form: capsule

 Indications and Usage for Mefenamic Acid

-Carefully consider the potential benefits and risks of Mefenamic Acid capsules USP and other treatment options before deciding to use Mefenamic Acid capsules USP.
+Carefully consider the potential benefits and risks of Mefenamic Acid and other treatment options before deciding to use Mefenamic Acid capsules.
 Use the lowest effective dose for the shortest duration consistent with individual patient treatment goals (see WARNINGS).

-Mefenamic Acid is contraindicated for the treatment of peri-operative pain in the setting of coronary artery bypass graft (CABG) surgery (see WARNINGS).
+Mefenamic Acid capsules are contraindicated for the treatment of peri-operative pain in the setting of coronary artery bypass graft (CABG) surgery (see WARNINGS).

-Mefenamic Acid is contraindicated in patients with acute active ulceration or chronic inflammation of either the upper or lower gastrointestinal tract.
+Mefenamic Acid capsules are contraindicated in patients with active ulceration or chronic inflammation of either the upper or lower gastrointestinal tract.

-Mefenamic Acid should not be used in patients with preexisting renal disease.
+Mefenamic Acid capsules should not be used in patients with preexisting renal disease.